I don’t have a court order about parenting. Can I move with my child?

 - impact anyone with rights to make decisions or spend time with your child.

-But if your move is likely to have a big impact on your child's relationship with anyone with rights to make decisions or spend time with them, you usually need their permission or a new court order before you move.
+But if your move is likely to have a big impact on your child's relationship with anyone with rights to make decisions or spend time with them, you usually need their permission or a new before you move.
 The law calls this type of move a relocation.

 Without permission or a court order, you usually can't move very far from where you live now.
 For example, you cannot move to another province or country.
 And it might even be difficult to move to another municipality within Ontario.